 - The number of total deaths and recovered from the virus

 - A proportional symbol map with geographic centroids

 One of the most reliable sources for real-time disease information is HealthMap.
 HealthMap brings real-time information on an hourly basis from thousands of sources.

 All this information results in a real-time disease map with over 90% accuracy.
 By using it, you can find out what health issues are happening where.
 Because you can see points as proportional symbols, you can better understand location patterns and the risk of spreading.

 - Disease type

 - Number of cases

 Boston’s Children’s Hospital founded HealthMap in 2006.
-A team software engineers, researchers and epidemiologists developed it to map out global disease outbreaks.
+A team of software engineers, researchers, and epidemiologists developed it to map out global disease outbreaks.